maxdome/express/README.md

 ```
 const { app, express } = require('mxd-express')(config);
 // if the port is later needed use 'config.port'
-// if the host is later needed use 'config.host'
+// if the hostname is later needed use 'config.hostname'
 ```